What is the Traveling Salesman Problem (TSP)? (2024)

 Challenges Faced by Traveling Salesmen

-What is route optimization, you ask?
+What is route optimization?

 ALSO READ: What is Route Optimization?